 AMP recognizes that electricity not generated – because it is not needed – yields the greatest environmental benefit and is essential to a truly sustainable business approach.
 Reducing electricity demand through innovative conservation efforts and efficiency improvements offered to AMP member communities will help conserve natural resources as well as reduce emissions.
 AMP will also promote the “reduce, reuse, recycle” principles of sustainability to its membership and employees and throughout its operations.

 AMP is faced with finding new power supply options to meet member needs.
 Volatile energy markets and aging generation resources have spurred AMP to make smart investments in efficient coal, natural gas, hydroelectric, landfill gas, and solar generation assets to mitigate overexposure to the wholesale market.
-AMP will continue to pursue incorporating other cost-effective renewable resources as an important part of our generation portfolio and will endeavor to use any available favorable local, state, or federal regulatory treatment when siting these projects.
+AMP will continue to pursue incorporating other cost-effective renewable resources as an important part of our generation portfolio and will endeavor to use any available favorable local, state, or federal regulatory treatment when siting and financing these projects.

 AMP will reach out to other stakeholder entities – including (but not limited to) government, business, academia, media, and other utility organizations – to ensure that they understand AMP’s mission and vision and AMP’s approach to sustainability.
 This outreach is intended to help AMP identify potential future collaborative opportunities beyond those traditionally associated with providing electric power supply.
 AMP encourages member communities to identify potential partnership opportunities as well.

 AMP encourages its officers and employees to lead by example through increased efforts to reuse and recycle home and office products and conserve energy, both at home and in the workplace.
 To the extent practicable, AMP will strive to use its headquarters building to demonstrate the use of green materials and energy efficient products, thus leading by example.
-AMP will report its sustainability and environmental stewardship actions on an annual basis and, where possible, measure its success in achieving the goals laid out by these Sustainability Principles.
+AMP will report its sustainability and environmental stewardship actions on both a quarterly and an annual basis and, where possible, measure its success in achieving the goals laid out by these Sustainability Principles.